-Albert Torres serves as Associate, Freedom and Democracy at the George W. Bush Institute.
+Albert Torres serves as Program Manager, Global Policy at the George W. Bush Institute.
 In this role, he works on issues involving corruption & kleptocracy – global issues that involve illicit financial practices and corruption in the public sector.

 Before joining the Bush Center, he worked at Raymond James in the Anti-Money Laundering department with the investigative team, as well as the Operations & Strategy division.
 A Miami native, Mr. Torres began his career in finance, working as a boutique banker in South Florida.
 While working in finance, he completed his Bachelor’s and Master’s degrees at Florida International University, focusing on Economics and Global Affairs.